Prince Rogers Nelson biography

 Sign O’ The Times (1987)

-Anxious for the commercial potential of a triple LP, Warner’s Lenny Waronker received the awkward challenge to talk Prince into paring the album down to two discs.
-Prince begrudgingly obliged and, settling on a new name for this project, the configuration of the resulting double album was Sign O’ The Times.
-It was released to critical acclaim on 30 March 1987 charting deep in the US and UK top-ten.
-Although producing three top ten singles, including U Got The Look – a late addition to the tracklist and duet with friend Sheena Easton – Sign O’ The Times failed to meet expectations with the American audience.
-A new touring band was needed to replace those fired from The Revolution.
-Its sole survivor Matt Fink remained on keyboards.
-He was joined by Sheila E in replacement of replace Bobby Z on drums and a new member “Cat” Glover was enlisted as dancer and backing vocalist.
-Just like the earlier Parade Tour, the Sign O’ The Times Tour was focused in Europe to shore up Prince’s ever growing fan base overseas.
-It was a turning point in his career, that for the first time saw Europe overtake the US in sales of his music, largely due to the US market viewing Prince as slipping too deeply into mainstream pop since Purple Rain forsaking his funk roots of earlier albums.
-It was indeed the core reason behind Prince disbanding The Revolution to refresh both his studio output and live act.
-The supporting outdoor tour was dogged by poor weather; two shows planned for London’s Wembley Stadium that June were cancelled and trouble finding alternative indoor venues large enough and at short notice saw its UK schedule pulled.
-However, 350,000 fans managed to catch its run of the 34 dates played.
-Because many had missed the shows due to cancellations caused by weather and missing out the US, Prince had two of its concerts filmed in Netherlands.
-This footage was spliced together with extra scenes filmed at Prince’s newly completed Paisley Park Studios, the facility’s debut production, the accompanying Sign O’ The Times movie.
-Burned by the commercial failure of his previous movie Under The Cherry Moon, Warner declined to distribute the new movie, leaving Prince to source an independent provider.
+For the supporting Sign O’ The Times Tour, a new backing band was needed to replace those fired from The Revolution.
+Sheila E joined the band full time to replace Bobby Z on drums.
+Revolution’s sole survivor Matt Fink remained and was joined on keyboards by Boni Boyer.
+Miko Weaver filled Wendy’s role on guitar, and Levi Seacer Jr took BrownMark’s place on bass – all three of the newcomers being enlistments from Sheila’s band.
+TV talent show star Catherine “Cat” Glover was signed on as dancer and backing vocalist and completed the lineup.
+Madhouse was the tour’s opening act.
+Just like its preceding Parade Tour, Sign O’ The Times Tour was focused in Europe to shore up Prince’s ever growing fan base overseas.
+The moment marked a turning point in his career, that for the first time witnessed Europe overtake the US in sales of his music, largely due to the US market viewing Prince as slipping too deeply into mainstream pop since Purple Rain and forsaking his funk roots of earlier albums.
+This was indeed the core reason behind Prince disbanding The Revolution to refresh both his studio output and live act.
+But this outdoor tour was beset with bad weather, leading to the cancellation of his two shows planned at London’s Wembley Stadium that June.
+Trouble finding alternative indoor venues large enough and at short notice saw the tour’s entire UK schedule pulled.
+Still, 350,000 fans did manage to catch its run of the 34 dates played.
+Because many had missed the shows due to multiple cancellations caused by the weather, and the schedule missing out the US entirely, Prince had two of its final concerts in Netherlands filmed by a hastily arranged local crew.
+The footage was spliced together with extra scenes filmed at Prince’s newly operational Paisley Park Studios and became the facility’s debut production, the accompanying Sign O’ The Times movie.
+Burned by the commercial failure of his previous movie Under The Cherry Moon, Warner declined to distribute the new movie, leaving Prince to source an alternative independent provider.
 Against expectations the movie grossed a highly respectable $3 million and, with Sign O’ The Times since considered Prince’s masterpiece album, the accompanying movie was hailed the greatest concert movie of all time.
-The success of 1987 helped restore Prince’s American following.
+The success of 1987 helped revive Prince’s American following.

 Prince was not used to not getting his way.